Advertisement

 LINZER TORTE

 Probably second in fame in Austria to the Sacher torte, the Linzer torte, traced back to 1696 in the town of Linz, Austria, is actually a pie with a lattice crust top, not a cake.
 It is made with an almond short-crust pastry and traditionally filled with black currant preserves (some sources say red currant).
 In the U.S., where currant preserves are not easy to find, raspberry jam is usually substituted.
-Today, there are many varieties on the theme: apricot and cranberry, fig and orange Linzers, and hazelnut crusts, Pound Cakewhich many bakers feel improve upon the original.
+Today, there are many varieties on the theme: apricot and cranberry, fig and orange Linzers, and hazelnut crusts, which many bakers feel improve upon the original.
+Linzers are also made in tart form and as sandwich cookies, typically with a heart cut out of the top to show the jam.

-A cake baked in a bread-shaped loaf pan, which enables easy, rectangular slices.
+Loaf cake is a cake baked in a bread-shaped loaf pan, which enables easy, rectangular slices.
 These cakes can be frosted like the pound cake at the right, but they are often served plain or dusted with confectioner’s sugar.
-Carrot cake, ginger cake, marble cake, pound cake and zucchini bread are examples.
+Carrot cake, ginger cake, marble cake, pound cake, banana bread and zucchini bread are examples.
+Bread, cake, and loaf are interchangeable terms.

 MADELEINE or PETITE MADELEINE

-This small buttery cake, with a distinctive shell shape, originated in Commercy, a Madeleinescommune in northeastern France.
+A favorite tea cake, this small buttery cake, with a distinctive shell shape, originated in Commercy, a commune in northeastern France.
 The name has religious significance: Madeleine is the French name for the Magdalen (Mary Magdalen), and Commercy once had a convent dedicated to her.
 It may be that the recipe originated with the nuns, as nuns traditionally raised money by baking and selling sweets.
 Many people liken the madeleine to pound cake, although it is actually a sponge.
 Some recipes include ground almonds, some have lemon or orange flower water flavoring.
 They are easy to bake, requiring only a special madeleine pan with its shell shaped depressions.
 In miniature form, they are often found on a petit fours plate (petit fours sec).

 MADIERA CAKE